 Can you paint a laundry room floor?

 The fruits of his labor are what you’re here to see anyway!
-With the walls freshly painted the same colour as the rest of the basement (including the stairwell), the new floors make a formerly grungy space look fresh and cheery.
+With the walls freshly painted the same color as the rest of the basement (including the stairwell), the new floors make a formerly grungy space look fresh and cheery.
 I’m so glad it was easy to paint a concrete floor – I just wish we’d done it sooner!

 Share: